A comprehensive worksheet to audit your entire sales operating system, from lead handling through close and post-sale handoff.

 If two pillars are tied, prioritize in this order:

-- Sales Process — everything else depends on this being solid
+Sales Process: everything downstream depends on this being defined and adopted

-- Pipeline — this is where revenue visibility lives
+Pipeline Management: this is where revenue visibility lives and where forecast accuracy is built

-- Enablement — this drives adoption and consistency
+Enablement: this drives adoption and consistency across the team

-If three or more pillars have majority "No" answers, do not try to fix them all at once.
-A diagnostic will sequence the work so you build each layer on a solid foundation.
+If three or more pillars have majority "No" answers, do not attempt to fix them all at once.
+That approach spreads effort thin and produces shallow improvements that do not stick.
+A diagnostic will sequence the work so each layer builds on a solid foundation, with the highest-impact pillar addressed first.

 What to do next